reflex-frp/reflex/Quickref.md

 -- Extract Behavior from Dynamic
 [ ]   current  ::      Dynamic a ->    Behavior a

--- Event to monadic Behavior
+-- Create Behavior with given initial value, updated when the Event fires.
 [H]   hold     :: a ->   Event a -> m (Behavior a)

 -- Transform Behavior to Behavior using function